Controversies of Nestlé: Anti-union activities in Colombia

 Nestlé has been involved in extensive union-busting activity in Colombia since it first arrived there.
 According to a spokesman for Sinaltrainal, the Colombian Foodworkers Union: "Nestlé converts the factories into camps for the public security forces in order to create terror in the community, destroy the unity of the workers, and misinform the members of the union, with the goal of pitting them against the leaders and destroying the movement."

 Deforestation

 In September 2017, an investigation conducted by NGO Mighty Earth found that a large amount of the cocoa used in chocolate produced by Nestlé and other major chocolate companies was grown illegally in national parks and other protected areas in Ivory Coast and Ghana.
 The countries are the world's two largest cocoa producers.

 The report documents how in several national parks and other protected areas, 90% or more of the land mass has been converted to cocoa.
 Less than four percent of Ivory Coast remains densely forested, and the chocolate companies' laissez-faire approach to sourcing has driven extensive deforestation in Ghana as well.
 In Ivory Coast, deforestation has pushed chimpanzees into just a few small pockets, and reduced the country's elephant population from several hundred thousand to about 200–400.

-Corporate social responsibility

-Nestlé efforts relating to social responsibility programs include: